The jurisdiction of the School of Education Student Appeals Committee is to consider the following student appeals:

 Conveyance of Committee Decision

-The committee chair writes committee decisions to either the Director of Undergraduate Studies or the Director of Graduate Studies, who then communicates the committee decision to the appellant by letter.
-A copy of the letter is placed in the appellant’s file in the Student Affairs’ Office, and in the case of programs which are under the auspices of the Graduate School, when necessary, copy is provided to the appropriate Graduate School official.
+The Ex Officio members communicates the committee decision to the appellant by letter and copies the Director of Undergraduate Advising and Student Engagement or the Associate Dean for Academic Affairs.
+A copy of the letter is placed in the appellant’s electronic academic file in the Office of Student Affairs, and in the case of programs which are under the auspices of the Graduate School, when necessary, copy is provided to the appropriate Graduate School official.

 Committee decisions are final.
 A record is made for each committee meeting for the following information: attendees, information considered, the vote for each voting member, and the committee’s decision.
-In June of each fiscal year, the Assistant Director of Student Affairs provides the Senior Associate Dean with a summary statement of the number of cases by type of appeal, along with the committee decisions.
+In June of each fiscal year, the Assistant Dean for Student Affairs provides the Associate Dean for Academic Affairs with a summary statement of the number of cases by type of appeal, along with the committee decisions.